amplifying-fsharp/fsharplang/spec/types-and-type-constraints.md

 typar : not struct
 ```

-During constraint solving (See 14.5), the constraint `type : not struct` is met if `type` is a reference type.
+During constraint solving (see §14.5), the constraint `type : not struct` is met if `type` is a reference type.

 > [!NOTE]
 >This constraint form exists primarily to provide the full set of constraints that CLI